Hacker (film): Plot

 Alex and Kira go around all the ATM's in Hong Kong withdrawing a total of $2.3 million leaving Darkweb calling cards behind after every transaction.
 Kira wants to retire, but Alex wants to continue.
 This operation was reported to the news and got Zed's attention.
 Zed contacts him, and Alex arranges to meet him in person.
 They meet in an old factory, and are surprised to find Zed in a wheelchair and with a heavily burned face.
-Alex and Kira agree to do a mission for Zed, who explains that failure of this mission will cause their and their families' lives.
+Alex and Kira agree to do a mission for Zed, who explains that failure of this mission will cost their and their families' lives.

 Sye returns to Hong Kong, and makes contact with Alex from their hotel, but the Colombian banker's men get to the hotel first, killing Sye before Alex and Kira can return.
 Alex and Kira continue with the agreed deal with Zed to crash the stock market.
 On the way to the Federal Reserve, the Chairman of the Federal Reserve was shot, causing the markets to panic and crash.
 Alex and Kira's mission was to publish the pre-written articles about the assassination online so it will be reported before the stock market closes, with Zed getting a lot of money.
 It later becomes apparent that he was an imposter and the assassination was faked.

 While getting in the car, Alex and Kira were held at gunpoint.
 Alex is shown to be in an abandoned office with his head covered with a black cloth and is accompanied by two men.
 One of them receives a call who then proceeded to inject a liquid to Alex.

 After Alex regains consciousness, he decided to get on a flight to Bangkok, Thailand, where Kira said to meet if anything goes wrong, but she doesn't show up.
 Alex went to an internet cafe to know what happened after their operation with Zed, learning of Zed's apparent arrest and Kira's death.
 Before he could visit Kira's Mobli website to check for any hidden message Kira might have left for him, his card triggered a pick up call causing the police come in and arrest him.
 Alex was then sent to jail.

 After spending 2 years in jail, he is finally freed through the Royal Pardon.